cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 {{< figure src="/images/hypermodern-python-04/beard08.jpg" link="/images/hypermodern-python-04/beard08.jpg" >}}

 In this section, I show you how to add type annotations to the test suite.
-If you disabled type coverage warnings (`TYP`) for the test suite, re-enable them for the purposes of this section.
+If you disabled type coverage warnings (`ANN`) for the test suite, re-enable them for the purposes of this section.

 Test functions in Pytest use parameters to declare fixtures they use.
 Typing